wfpidn/landslide-rainfall/README.md

 ## Contact

-For further information about Extreme Rainfall triggering a Landslide research and development, please contact:
+For further information about **Extreme rainfall triggering a Landslide** research and development, please contact:

 - Benny Istanto and Ridwan Mulyadi